The bug your monitoring can't see, in your queue with a draft fix.

 |---|---|---|---|

-SDK packages — core, web, react, vue, svelte, angular, react-native, flutter, ios, android, cli, mcp, plugin-*, adapters, brand, marketing-ui |
+SDK packages β core, web, react, vue, svelte, angular, react-native, capacitor, flutter, ios, android, node, cli, mcp, mcp-ci, plugin-* (12 plugins), adapters (11 sources), inventory-schema, inventory-auth-runner, eslint-plugin-mushi-mushi, brand, marketing-ui |

-MIT | Use, fork, sell, embed in proprietary products. | Trademarks separate — see below. |
+MIT | Use, fork, sell, embed in proprietary products. | Trademarks separate β see below. |

-Server packages — @mushi-mushi/server, @mushi-mushi/agents, @mushi-mushi/verify |
+Server packages β @mushi-mushi/server, @mushi-mushi/agents, @mushi-mushi/verify |

 BSL 1.1 | Self-host for your own org.
 Modify.
 Resell embedded. | Cannot offer as a hosted bug-reporting service to third parties until 2029-04-15, when it converts to Apache 2.0 automatically. |

-| Trademarks — "Mushi Mushi", "Mushi", 虫, the bug logo, the visual identity | Trademark policy | Refer to the project, build add-ons, link to the repo. | Forks must rename.
+| Trademarks β "Mushi Mushi", "Mushi", θ«, the bug logo, the visual identity | Trademark policy | Refer to the project, build add-ons, link to the repo. | Forks must rename.
 Hosting a service under the Mushi name requires written permission.
 Use on malware / phishing kits is enforced against. |

-| Third-party attributions | NOTICE | — | One-stop list of upstream projects we depend on and their licenses. |
+| Third-party attributions | NOTICE | β | One-stop list of upstream projects we depend on and their licenses. |

 If you're a security researcher, see SECURITY.md for